- Go 99.1%

 that over hardcoded secrets, and set the variable with claudia secret

-rather than claudia config env so the value is never visible to the
+rather than claudia config set env.* so the value is never visible to the

 agent.